CASE STUDY

 These datasets are layered in a coherent geospatial interface that allows users to toggle visibility, filter information, and query specific regions.

-3D Visualisation
+3D visualisation

 TerriaJS, combined with Cesium ION, enabled the development of an immersive 3D representation of Tokyo:

-Buildings are visualized in detail using 3D Tiles.
+Buildings are visualized in detail using 3D tiles.

 Simulation overlays (e.g., tsunami inundation) appear directly over the terrain.